pippinbarr/rogess/process/to-do.md

 ## Later on after I've written insane amounts of code trying to do the HP stuff

-- Seems to be moments where the game freezes up just after an attack - the indicator kind of just sits there and the game hangs until the next move is very suddenly made.
+- ~~Seems to be moments where the game freezes up just after an attack - the indicator kind of just sits there and the game hangs until the next move is very suddenly made.
 Happens after piece animates back.
 Only seems to affect white attacks?
 Gets cumulatively worse?
-(On miss and HP lost)
+(On miss and HP lost)~~
+- ~~Need to improve the timing and sounds and so on~~